csae1152/JavaForHighThroughput/README.md

   Add/subtract using long.
   Round any multiplication/division results using Math.round/rint/ceil/floor (per your system requirements).
   Your calculations should fit into 52 bits (double precision).

+Comparing for and while loop for high througput.

+1. for-loop